 What types of products might contain CBD?

-The Food and Drug Administration (FDA) clearly states that CBD products cannot be sold as dietary supplements.
+FDA clearly states that CBD products cannot be sold as dietary supplements.
 Similarly, FDA clearly states that CBD cannot be added to foods sold in interstate commerce.

 Are there other concerns about products containing CBD?

-CBD liquids sold for vaping present an additional concern: Reports of severe adverse events associated with some “CBD” vaping products prompted testing, which revealed the presence of dangerous synthetic cannabinoids—and in some cases, no CBD at all.
+CBD liquids sold for vaping present additional concerns.
+Reports of severe adverse events associated with some “CBD” vaping products prompted testing, which revealed the presence of dangerous synthetic cannabinoids—and in some cases, no CBD at all.
 For more information about cannabis, including service-specific policies that cover the use of CBD, see the OPSS article about hemp.